tldr-pages/tldr/pages/common/pylint.md

 `pylint file`

-- Use the configuration from a configuration file, usually named `pylintrc`:
+- Lint a file and use a configuration file (usually named `pylintrc`):

 `pylint --rcfile ~/path/to/pylintrc file`